marinaishere/InformationRetrieval/README.md

 ## VERSATILE LUCENE INDEX READER

-The first option is mandatory, only one of the others is possible:
+Creates an index reader with several options.
+The first one is mandatory and only one of the others is possible:

 ```-index indexfile``` (indexfile is the folder where the index is located)